 - electronic application (15 %)

-- The program coordinator will inform you of the next steps to be taken by email as soon as you have been chosen in the Centre's selection procedure.
+- You will be informed about the next steps by e-mail by the programme coordinator as soon as you are selected in the CZS selection procedure.

 - Within the first 30 days of the start of the semester abroad, you must make changes to the Learning Agreement and acquire the signature of the foreign institution and the person authorized by the faculty to indicate in what way the subjects are recognized and their credit value.

 Within 30 days after the mobility's end students must complete the final report.
 The report is accessed via the ISOIS application (choose “Final Reports” in the “Programme” section).